donnemartin/notes/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-##Credits

-This project uses code as a guide from the excellent book [Android Programming: The Big Nerd Ranch Guide](http://www.bignerdranch.com/we-write/android-programming.html).

-You can [download the original exercises for Android](http://www.bignerdranch.com/solutions/AndroidProgramming.zip) from the Big Nerd Ranch website.

-It has since evolved to include tweaks and additional functionality.

 ![alt tag](https://raw.githubusercontent.com/donnemartin/notes/master/src/main/res/raw/notes1.png)